Logo Copyright © 2007 NCCG - All Rights Reserved

 Believing is Seeing

-King David, who was a man of tremendous faith, declared: "I believe that I shall see the goodness of God in the land of the living!
-Wait for the Lord; be strong, and let your heart take courage; yea, wait for the Lord!"
+King David, who was a man of tremendous faith, declared: "I believe that I shall see the goodness of Elohim (God) in the land of the living!
+Wait for Yahweh; be strong, and let your heart take courage; yea, wait for Yahweh!"
 (Ps.27:23-24, RSV).
 Isaiah said: "If you will not believe, surely you shall not be established" (Isa.7:9b, RSV).

-You will recall an incident when Peter believed Jesus and started walking on the water towards the Master.
+You will recall an incident when Peter believed Yah'shua (Jesus) and started walking on the water towards the Master.
 Once his faith deserted him he was swamped by feelings.
-The Scripture reads: "But when he saw the wind, he was afraid, and beginning to sink he cried out, "Lord, save me!"
-Jesus immediately reached out His hand and caught him, saying to him, "O man of little faith, why did you doubt?"
+The Scripture reads: "But when he saw the wind, he was afraid, and beginning to sink he cried out, "Master, save me!"
+Yah'shua (Jesus) immediately reached out His hand and caught him, saying to him, "O man of little faith, why did you doubt?"
 (Matt.14:28-31, RSV).
-Feelings destroyed his faith.
+Feelings interfered with his emunah (faith).

-Yet Peter was a man of great faith.
+Yet Peter was a man of great emunah (faith).
 Recall this incident when he said: "Master, we toiled all night and took nothing.
 BUT AT YOUR WORD I WILL LET DOWN THE NETS."
 And when they had done this, they enclosed a great shoal of fish" (Luke 5:5-6, RSV).
 Just the Word of the Master was enough for Peter -- that's all.
 He believed.
-And he obtained the blessings of his belief.
+And he obtained the blessings of his emunah (faith).

 Faith Before Feelings

 If you are one of those persons who is looking for feelings, and feel sorry because you cannot find them, then I tell you that you never will find them.
-But if you are not seeking for feelings, but for true faith, then I promise you will receive them in abundance.
-Jesus said: "Whosoever would save his life shall lose it, and whosoever shall lose his life for My sake shall find it" (John 12:25, AV).
-It is only AFTER FAITH IN THE WORD has been given without expecting or forcing, that true, holy and pure feelings come through the Holy Spirit.
+But if you are not seeking for feelings, but for true emunah (faith), then I promise you will receive them in abundance.
+Yah'shua (Jesus) said: "Whosoever would save his life shall lose it, and whosoever shall lose his life for My sake shall find it" (John 12:25, AV).
+It is only AFTER FAITH IN THE WORD has been given without expecting or forcing, that true, holy and pure feelings come through the Ruach haQodesh (Holy Spirit).
 And these are not contrived feelings or sentimental feelings, but they are the feelings of divinity itself.
-Paul asked this: "Did you receive the Spirit by works of the law, or by hearing with faith?"
+Paul asked this: "Did you receive the Ruach (Spirit) by works of the law, or by hearing with emunah (faith)?"
 (Gal.3:2, RSV).
-The Spirit comes by faith, not by feelings.
+The Ruach (Spirit) comes by emunah (faith), not by feelings.
 Do not confuse the two, as so many millions of believers do.
-Feelings and the Holy Spirit are not necessarily the same thing, and feelings were never the door to the Spirit.
-Faith is.
+Feelings and the Ruach haQodesh (Holy Spirit) are not necessarily the same thing, and feelings were never the door to the Ruach (Spirit).
+Emunah (faith) is.

-Learn to live by faith.
-Understand that in order to have an emotionally balanced life in harmony with pure, mental intelligence, you must first and foremost live by FAITH.
-Faith is not feelings.
-Faith is not intellectual rationalisation.
-Faith is simply accepting what God says as being true and then acting on it.
-If when you are praying you feel your heart is cold -- if your praying feels emotionally dead, don't force your feelings or allow yourself to sink into a depression.
+Learn to live by emunah (faith).
+Understand that in order to have an emotionally balanced life in harmony with pure, mental intelligence, you must first and foremost live by EMUNAH (FAITH).
+Emunah (faith) is not feelings.
+Emunah (faith) is not intellectual rationalisation.
+Emunah (faith) is simply accepting what Yahweh says as being true and then acting on it.
+If when you are praying you feel your lev (heart) is cold -- if your praying feels emotionally dead, don't force your feelings or allow yourself to sink into a depression.
 No, don't do this at all.
-Rather, live by faith.
-Trust in the Lord.
-Let your faith look upon the Master as near.
-Look upon His power and faithfulness; and though your heart has nothing to bring Him, believe that He will give you everything.
+Rather, live by emunah (faith).
+Trust in Yahweh.
+Let your emunah (faith) look upon the Master as near.
+Look upon His power and faithfulness; and though your lev (heart) has nothing to bring Him, believe that He will give you everything.
 You see, feeling always seeks something in itself -- it is selfish.
-But faith keeps itself occupied with what Christ is.
+But emunah (faith) keeps itself occupied with what Messiah is.

-Speaking of Abraham, Paul said: "No distrust made him waver concerning the promise of God, but he grew strong in his faith as he gave glory to God, fully convinced that God was able to do what he had promised.
-That is why his faith was "reckoned to him as righteousness."
+Speaking of Abraham, Paul said: "No distrust made him waver concerning the promise of Elohim (God), but he grew strong in his emunah (faith) as he gave glory to Elohim (God), fully convinced that Elohim (God) was able to do what He had promised.
+That is why his emunah (faith) was "reckoned to him as righteousness."
 But the words, "it was reckoned to him," were written not for his sake alone, but for ours also.
-It will be reckoned to us who believe in Him that raised from the dead, Jesus our Lord, who was put to death for our trespasses and raised for our justification" (Rom.4:20-25, RSV).
+It will be reckoned to us who believe in Him that raised from the dead, Yah'shua (Jesus) our Master (Lord), who was put to death for our trespasses and raised for our justification" (Rom.4:20-25, RSV).

-Understand that, that Abraham was not made right with God because of his feelings but because of his FAITH.
+Understand that, that Abraham was not made right with Elohim (God) because of his feelings but because of his EMUNAH (FAITH).
 Feelings are like the tides of the sea -- they come in and they go out.
 They belong to that species called self.
-But faith -- true faith -- is what brings us into right relationship with God.
+But emunah (faith) -- true emunah (faith) -- is what brings us into right relationship with Yahweh.
 Do your feelings change?
 Of course they do.
 But the question that matters is this: do you still believe?
-If you do, rejoice, for it is in that faith you are made secure in Christ.
+If you do, rejoice, for it is in that emunah (faith) you are made secure in Messiah.

 Scriptures and Feelings

 I am sure you have read the Scriptures and often had no feelings at all.
 Infact, you may have felt quite dead inside.
-If, after reading the Word, you have no feelings, interest, or blessing, read it again but do so with faith.
+If, after reading the Word, you have no feelings, interest, or blessing, read it again but do so with emunah (faith).
 Only then will the Word begin to work inside you and bring forth spiritual fruit.
-When you feel no love in your heart, immediately turn your thoughts to the love of Jesus and say in faith: "Lord, I know that you still love me."
-When you have no feelings of gladness, believe in the inexpressible joy that there is in Jesus for you.
-Say aloud: "Lord, I believe that you feel great joy for me!"
+When you feel no ahavah (love) in your lev (heart), immediately turn your thoughts to the ahavah (love) of Yah'shua (Jesus) and say in emunah (faith): "Master, I know that you still love me."
+When you have no feelings of gladness, believe in the inexpressible simcha (joy) that there is in Yah'shua (Jesus) for you.
+Say aloud: "Master, I believe that you feel great simcha (joy) for me!"
 And why can you believe that? because He says so in the Scriptures.
 That's all you need.

-Faith is blessedness and will give joy to those who are not concerned about the self-sufficiency that springs from joy but about the glorification of God that springs from faith.
+Emunah (Faith) is blessedness and will give simcha (joy) to those who are not concerned about the self-sufficiency that springs from simcha (joy) but about the glorification of Yahweh that springs from emunah (faith).

 Let's think about that for a moment.
-Paul wrote to the Romans: "May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope" (Rom.15:13, RSV).
-And to the Galatians he said: "I have been crucified with Christ; it is no longer I who live, but Christ who lives in me; and the life I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me" (Gal.2:20, RSV).
+Paul wrote to the Romans: "May the Elohim (God) of hope fill you with all simcha (joy) and shalom (peace) in having emunah (believing), so that by the power of the Ruach haQodesh (Holy Spirit) you may abound in hope" (Rom.15:13, RSV).
+And to the Galatians he said: "I have been crucified with Messiah (Christ); it is no longer I who live, but Messiah (Christ) who lives in me; and the life I now live in the flesh I live by faith in the Son of Elohim (God), who loved me and gave Himself for me" (Gal.2:20, RSV).

-The apostle Peter echoes Paul when he says: "Blessed be the God and Father of our Lord Jesus Christ!
-By His great mercy we have been born anew to a living hope through the resurrection of Jesus Christ from the dead, and to an inheritance which is imperishable, undefiled, and unfading, kept in heaven for you, who by God's power are guarded through faith for a salvation ready to be revealed in the last time.
-In this you rejoice, though now for a little while you may have to suffer various trials, so that the genuineness of your faith, more precious than gold which though perishable is tested by the fire, may resound to praise and glory and honour at the revelation of Jesus Christ.
-Without having seen Him you love Him; though you do not now see Him you believe in Him and rejoice with unutterable and exalted joy.
-As the outcome of your faith you obtain the salvation of your souls" (1 Peter 1:3-9, RSV).
+The apostle Peter echoes Paul when he says: "Blessed be the Elohim (God) and Father of our Master Yah'shua the Messiah (Lord Jesus Christ)!
+By His great mercy we have been born anew to a living hope through the resurrection of Yah'shua the Messiah (Jesus Christ) from the dead, and to an inheritance which is imperishable, undefiled, and unfading, kept in heaven for you, who by Elohim's (God's) power are guarded through faith for a salvation ready to be revealed in the last time.
+In this you rejoice, though now for a little while you may have to suffer various trials, so that the genuineness of your faith, more precious than gold which though perishable is tested by the fire, may resound to praise and glory and honour at the revelation of Yah'shua the Messiah (Jesus Christ).
+Without having seen Him you love Him; though you do not now see Him you believe in Him and rejoice with unutterable and exalted simcha (joy).
+As the outcome of your emunah (faith) you obtain the salvation of your souls" (1 Peter 1:3-9, RSV).

-You may be absolutely sure that the Lord will fulfill His Word: "Blessed are they who have not seen, and yet have believed."
-"Did I not tell you that you believed, you would see the glory of God?"
+You may be absolutely sure that Yahweh will fulfill His Word: "Blessed are they who have not seen, and yet have believed."
+"Did I not tell you that you believed, you would see the glory of Elohim (God)?"

 Which Life Do You Choose?

-Every day you must make a choice -- to choose to live a life of feelings or a life of faith.
+Every day you must make a choice -- to choose to live a life of feelings or a life of emunah (faith).
 Now, don't misunderstand me, I'm not saying you are to be cold and without feeling.
 By no means.
 Rather, I am saying that happy is the person who, once and for all, has made a firm choice.
-Happy is the person who every morning chooses not to seek or listen for feeling but only to walk by faith according to the will of God.
+Happy is the person who every morning chooses not to seek or listen for feeling but only to walk by emunah (faith) according to the will of Elohim (God).

-The person who chooses, by faith, to occupy himself with God's Word, with what God has said and is saying, will surely taste the blessedness of a life centered in Christ and know inner harmony and peace.
+The person who chooses, by emunah (faith), to occupy himself with Yahweh's Word, with what Yahweh has said and is saying, will surely taste the blessedness of a life centered in Messiah and know inner harmony and shalom peace.
 His emotions will be pure, strong and stable.
-His thoughts will be clear, holy and penetrating.
+His thoughts will be clear, set-apart (holy) and penetrating.
 He will not be tossed to and fro by every changing thought and feeling.
 He will be firm as a rock, gentle as water, and as wise as a sage.
 Since he will not be seeking to fulfil himself, he won't be centered in feelings, because feeling seeks and aims at itself.
-But faith honours not self, but God and in turn will be honoured by Him.
-Faith has always pleased the Lord.
-And it is through that faith that the believer will receive a witness through his heart -- through strong, rich, and pure feelings -- that he is acceptable to God.
-But first comes the FAITH in what God has already said.
+But emunah (faith) honours not self, but Yahweh and in turn will be honoured by Him.
+Emunah (faith) has always pleased Yahweh.
+And it is through that emunah (faith) that the believer will receive a witness through his heart -- through strong, rich, and pure feelings -- that he is acceptable to Yahweh.
+But first comes the EMUNAH (FAITH) in what Yahweh has already said.

 Here is a suggested prayer to help you obtain this true gospel centre:

-Dear Heavenly Father, there is only one thing that I desire, and one thing that You desire, and that is that I should trust You, and that I should always talk with You in that faith.
-Lord, let this faith be the one thing in which I seek my happiness -- to honour and please You by a faith that firmly holds You, the Invisible, and trust You in all things.
-In Jesus' Name.
+Dear Heavenly Father, there is only one thing that I desire, and one thing that You desire, and that is that I should trust You, and that I should always talk with You in that emunah (faith).
+Master, let this faith be the one thing in which I seek my happiness -- to honour and please You by an emunah (faith) that firmly holds You, the Invisible, and trust You in all things.
+In Yah'shua's (Jesus') Name.
 Amen.

 Feelings and Sign-Seeking

-I knew a man who found it hard to believe in God.
+I knew a man who found it hard to believe in Elohim (God).
 He wanted some manifestation -- a vision, a burning feeling in his bosom, or some other supernatural experience.
 He sought for these things and never found them.
-But God does not work in this fashion.
-What the Lord wants is simply your faith in the Word that He has spoken in the Scriptures.
-It is through this simple faith, which even a child can understand, that your new life in Christ can take root.
+But Yahweh does not work in this fashion.
+What Yahweh wants is simply your emunah (faith) in the Word that He has spoken in the Scriptures.
+It is through this simple emunah (faith), which even a child can understand, that your new life in Messiah can take root.
 You must read the Word and believe in order to be changed inwardly.
-The understanding -- the sure knowledge of truth -- comes only as a result of persevering in grace.
+The understanding -- the sure knowledge of emet (truth) -- comes only as a result of persevering in grace.

 Now such an approach to truth is at total variance with the modern world which teaches sceptical enquiry.
 The modern scientific method, which is valid in its own sphere but not in the religious, says you must set up a hypothesis and then try to prove it right or wrong.
-But religious truth cannot be distilled or dissected in the scientist's laboratory in that fashion.
-It can only be apprehended by faith.
-Now this does not mean that a person's faith should be utterly blind -- we are not supposed to approach the Lord with blank minds and hearts.
+But religious emet (truth) cannot be distilled or dissected in the scientist's laboratory in that fashion.
+It can only be apprehended by emunah (faith).
+Now this does not mean that a person's emunah (faith) should be utterly blind -- we are not supposed to approach the Master with blank minds and levim (hearts).
 We are to listen, meditate and contemplate, listen to our feelings, and many other things.
 The signals will undoubtedly be mixed, one part of you saying "yes" and another saying "no".

 Be aware of all these thoughts and feelings, and especially their contradictions.
 In the process of time you will learn to discern their source.
-But learn to listen to something higher than "self", something that transcends thought and feeling, namely the Spirit.
-The Scriptures sometimes call it the "still, small voice" -- not the voice of your subconscious which is constantly prattling away (and which many mistake for the voice of the Spirit), but the voice which is both supremely strong and sublimely gentle, "like running waters".
-That inner voice will always confirm what God has spoken before in the Scriptures.
+But learn to listen to something higher than "self", something that transcends thought and feeling, namely the Ruach (Spirit).
+The Scriptures sometimes call it the "still, small voice" -- not the voice of your subconscious which is constantly prattling away (and which many mistake for the voice of the Ruach/Spirit), but the voice which is both supremely strong and sublimely gentle, "like running waters".
+That inner voice will always confirm what Yahweh has spoken before in the Scriptures.
 The written and the spoken are His Word.

 True Poverty of Spirit

-Another key to help you discern the Spirit.
-Jesus taught that the kingdom of heaven belongs to those who are poor in spirit.
-That might at first sound a little strange, for surely the blessedness of the Gospel is richness in the Spirit.
+Another key to help you discern the Ruach (Spirit).
+Yah'shua (Jesus) taught that the kingdom of heaven belongs to those who are poor in spirit.
+That might at first sound a little strange, for surely the blessedness of the Besorah (Gospel) is richness in the Ruach (Spirit).
 But that is not what the Saviour means.
 The spirit He is talking about is the spirit of man.
 A feeling of deep inner poverty qualifies a person for royal riches.
 Your feeling of utter weakness qualifies you for kingly might.
-To know God -- to obtain His Word inwardly -- you must come to an awareness of your own inner poverty.
+To know Yahweh -- to obtain His Word inwardly -- you must come to an awareness of your own inner poverty.
 The person who feels self-sufficient, who thinks he knows everything, is not poor in spirit and cannot enter the kingdom of heaven.

-To know God is to also know how little mankind is compared to God.
-A man who knows everything doesn't need faith.
+To know Yahweh is to also know how little mankind is compared to Elohim (God).
+A man who knows everything doesn't need emunah (faith).
 He can't have it.
-You can only have faith in that which you can't see or feel.
-Paul said: "Now faith is the assurance of things hoped for, the conviction of things not seen" (Heb.11:1, RSV).
-Faith is the conviction of things not understood or felt.
+You can only have emunah (faith) in that which you can't see or feel.
+Paul said: "Now emunah (faith) is the assurance of things hoped for, the conviction of things not seen" (Heb.11:1, RSV). emunah (faith) is the conviction of things not understood or felt.
 You know something is true but you don't know why.
 Your "knowledge" is not intellectual or emotional but transcendental -- it is beyond space and time.
 Yet as you grow in grace that knowledge will distill in your minds and your feelings also.
 But it takes time and perseverance.

-The true secret of faith is to know that these things are true.
+The true secret of emunah (faith) is to know that these things are true.
 But more than knowing, it is to bring these things into action, so that when you are feeling barren and empty, you can still know that you have all in Christ.
-True faith is not theory but practice.
-You must put faith into action by doing what is right.
+True emunah (faith) is not theory but practice.
+You must put emunah (faith) into action by doing what is right.
 The armchair gospel is not the Gospel of Jesus Christ.
 There are no armchair believers, but those who are actively about their Lord's business.
 They don't wallow in their own feelings or flounder in the valley of indecision.
 They hear the Word, believe it, and then get into action.
 Then, and only then, do true feelings manifest themselves.

 Feelings and Irrationality